IntelLabs/flrc/doc/building-ghc.md

 The verbosity setting of compiling these benchmarks are set to be 0, which actually means some minimal information about the compilation process is outputted.
-The last steps in this process is to use tools `pilicl` and `pilink' from `flrc-lib` to compile Pillar programs to C, and then use a C/C++ compiler (GCC by default) to compile and link to binary.
+The last step in this compilation process is to use tools `pilicl` and `pilink' from `flrc-lib` to compile Pillar programs to C, and then use a C/C++ compiler (GCC by default) to compile and link to binary.
 If you want to use ICC, you can run `make` like this:

 ```
 HRC_CC=icc PATH=${PREFIX/bin:$PATH make